how Drug Rehabilitation Services prepared me for my life after rehab (Recovery Routine)

 TIME FOR REFLECTION

 I got into the habit of journaling and reflecting.
-I stopped rushing and started to feel more present and in the moment.
+I stopped rushing and started to feel more present and at the moment.
 I stopped taking things for granted and started to see the beautiful nuances of life all around me.
 Life became beautiful.

 These are the questions I asked myself at the end of the day.